Gowns, gloves, masks, and respirators – all the PPE items you need to convey the safety of your practice.

 - May not be paid by insurance – and you’ll need to inform the patient prior to treatment

-- Several insurance providers are now offering reimbursement.
-An updated list can be found on the ADA site.
+- Several insurance providers offered reimbursement in 2020.
+An updated list and FAQs can be found on the ADA site.

 - These additions will need to be added to chart note templates